pateketrueke/smoo/README.md

 - It allows you to customize the data-source used and the render options

 > It uses _checkboxes_ or _radios_ to enable selection through the keyboard,
-> once values are choosen a `change` event is fired with the current selection.
+> once values are choosen a `change` event is fired with the current selection, a `input` event is fired on every change.
 > You can use CSS to hide those inputs and render the items by using `:focus` and `:checked` selectors.

 Available props: